28raining/trgmc/README.md

 - typing '.' at the end of homeVal adds a zero to the front?
 - setting downpay cash to 15%, make homeValue big, make homeValue small -- save it to cookie
+- show balance change for each overpayment

 # Done
+- tax should reduce if loan length decreases
+-- google analytics
 -- Add footer with ym name and link to git
 - get a domain, make the site live
 - favicon and home icon